sealvault/sealvault/website/src/index.md

 </figure>

 !!! tip "Experiment freely with Web3"
-    SealVault is the first key manager with automatic transaction approval.
+    SealVault is the first key manager with automated transaction approval.
     This keeps you safe and gets out of the way simultaneously.

 ## Features